-Caching policies typically either evict objects from the cache when the cache becomes full (i.e., capacity-driven policies [16]-[21]) or based on the time since each individual object was last accessed or entered the cache (i.e., timingbased policies [20], [21]).
+Caching policies typically either evict objects from the cache when the cache becomes full (i.e., capacity-driven policies [12]-[17]) or based on the time since each individual object was last accessed or entered the cache (i.e., timing-based policies [16], [17]).
 In practice, use of capacity-based policies such as LRU have dominated.
-Unfortunatly, these policies are extremely hard to analyze exactly (e.g., [22], [23]).
-This prompted the development of approximations [18].
-[24], [25] and analysis of asymptotic properties [26]-[30].
-Most recent work use that the performance of capacity-driven policies often can be well approximated using TTL-based caches [10]-[14], [31].
-TTL-based models have also been used to analyze networks of caches [13], [14], [32]-[34], to derive asymptotically optimized solutions [35], for optimized server selection [36], for utility maximization [37], and for on-demand contract design [38].
+Unfortunatly, these policies are hard to analyze exactly (e.g., [18], [19]).
+This prompted the development of approximations [14], [20], [21] and asymptotic analyses [22], [23].
+Most recent work relies on accurate approximation of the performance of capacity-driven policies using TTL-based caches [6]-[10], [24].
+TTL-based models have also been used to analyze networks of caches [9], [10], [25], [26], to derive asymptotically optimized solutions [27], for optimized server selection [28], for utility maximization [29], and for on-demand contract design [30].

-Few papers (regardless of replacement policy) have modeled discriminatory caching policies such as Cache on k^{th} request.
-In our context, these policies are motivated by the risk of cache pollution in small dynamically instantiated caches, and more generally by the long tail of one-timers (one-hit wonders) observed in edge networks [7], [39]-[41].
-Recent works include trace-based evaluations of Cache on kth request policies [40], [41], simple analytic models for hit and insertion probabilities that (in contrast to us) ignore cache replacement [41], or works that have used TTL-based recurrence expressions to model variations of Cache on kth request [14], [31], [42]-[44].
-Of these works, only Carlsson and Eager try to minimize the delivery cost [31].
-However, in contrast to us, they assume elastic TTL caches and only consider a single file.
+Few papers (regardless of replacement policy) have modeled discriminatory caching policies such as Cache on kth request.
+In our context, these policies are motivated by the risk of cache pollution in small dynamically instantiated caches, and more generally by the long tail of one-timers (one-hit wonders) observed in edge networks [5], [31]-[33].
+Recent works include trace-based evaluations of Cache on kth request policies [32], [33], simple analytic models for hit and insertion probabilities that (in contrast to us) ignore cache replacement [33], or works that have used TTL-based recurrence expressions to model variations of Cache on kth request [10], [24], [34]-[36].
+Of these works, none consider dynamic cache instantiation.

-Other related works have adapted the individual TTL values of each object so to achieve some objective [45], [46].
-For example, Carra et al. [2] demonstrate how the individual TTL values of each object can be adapted (with constant overhead) so to closely track the optimal cache configurations.
-However, these works only consider Cache on 1st request policies.
+Other related works have adapted the individual TTL values of each object so to achieve some objective [37], [38].
+For example, Carra et al. [1] demonstrate how the individual TTL values of each object can be adapted (with constant overhead) so to closely track the optimal cache configurations.
+However, these works only consider Cache on 1^{st} request policies.

-To simplify analysis, TTL-based approximations of LRUbased caches typically leverages the general ideas of a cache characterization time [10], [11], which in the simplest case corresponds to the (approximate) time that the object stays in the cache if not requested again.
+To simplify analysis, TTL-based approximations of LRUbased caches typically leverage the general idea of a cache characterization time [6], [7], which in the simplest case corresponds to the (approximate) time that the object stays in the cache if not requested again.
 This time corresponds closely to our parameter L, with the important difference that the RCW caches use a request count window rather than a time window.
 This subtle difference makes our approach favorable when modeling fixed capacity caches in systems with substantial request rate variations (e.g., according to a diurnal cycle).
-Furthermore, our RCW approach allows us to derive (i) exact expressions for general Cache on k^{th} request policies, popularity distributions, and transient periods, and (ii) corresponding $\mathcal{O}(1)$ computational cost approximations.
+Furthermore, our RCW approach allows us to derive (i) exact expressions for general Cache on kth request policies, popularity distributions, and transient periods, and (ii) corresponding O(1) computational cost approximations.
 Such results, which we need for our optimization models, are not found in the TTL-based modeling literature.

-For the case of an infinite Cache on 1^{st} request cache with a finite request stream, Breslau et al. [24] provide exact hit rate expression for general popularity distributions, as well as approximate scaling properties for Zipf distributions.
+For the case of an infinite Cache on 1^{st} request cache with a finite request stream, Breslau et al. [20] provide exact hit rate expression for general popularity distributions, as well as approximate scaling properties for Zipf distributions.
 However, we did not find these scaling relationships (focusing on orders) sufficient for our analysis and therefore developed more precise expressions for Zipf with $\alpha = 1$ and $\alpha = 0.5$.